Naxaes/tweeter/README.md

 * **Another error pops up**

 The application is written and tested with Python 3 in mind.
 If you're using Python 2 it's possible that it doesn't work.
 If that's the case, please write a comment on the Ludu course explaining the error and I'll try to make it compatible with Python 2.

+## Notice

+This application is not written according to the best practices.
+Please don't take anything in the code as an example of proper use!
+For example, the code violates [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).